Aleteia logoAleteia logoAleteia

 Cerith Gardiner - published on 12/02/21

-Many of you will be familiar with the dulcet tones of Tony Bennett, the much-loved singer known for songs such as I Left My Heart in San Francisco.
+The legendary singer Tony Bennett (1926-2023) has sadly passed away.
+He was 96 years old and less than two weeks from his next birthday.
+Many of you will be familiar his dulcet tones from his memorable interpretations of songs such as I Left My Heart in San Francisco.

-And despite his challenges, in August, on his 95th birthday, Bennett with his friend and fellow performer, Lady Gaga, gave a dazzling final two performances at Radio City Music Hall that were full of nostalgia, bravery, and love.
+And despite his challenges, in August of that year, on his 95th birthday, Bennett with his friend and fellow performer, Lady Gaga, gave a dazzling final two performances at Radio City Music Hall that were full of nostalgia, bravery, and love.

 The former army veteran, who took part in World War II as an infantryman, stepped out on to a stage, not knowing if he would suffer from a memory lapse, or even recognize his friend and supporter, Gaga.
 But he wanted to give a final piece of himself before hanging up his microphone for good.